v4 5 min read

 💡

-Best practice — least privilege Assign MEMBER to most engineers so they can view compliance status without accidentally modifying controls or policies.
-Reserve AUDITOR for team leads who own controls, and ADMIN only for your GRC/security leads.
+Best practice — least privilege Assign USER to most engineers so they can view compliance status without accidentally modifying controls or policies.
+Use COMPLIANCE_MANAGER for GRC team members who manage controls and risks day-to-day, AUDITOR for external or internal auditors who need read + evidence access, and ADMIN only for your security and GRC leads.

 Next Steps